01 of 06

 When you hold your Tunisian crochet hook in your left hand, once again, reverse the grip from the right-handed method, as shown in this flipped image.

 Practice your Tunisian crochet for a while, adjusting your grip to find the best method for you.
+You'll be crocheting afghans in no time!

 Updated by Mollie Johanson.